domain-protect/domain-protect-demo/README.md

 * S3 website with route53 CNAME record
 * Hosted zone with route53 NS subdomain delegation
 * EC2 instance hosting website with public IP and route53 A record
-* S3 website with Cloudflare CNAME record
+* Elastic Beanstalk OR S3 website with Cloudflare CNAME record

 ## demonstration
 * demonstrate access to websites